ChenYefet/WhackAWord/README.md

 The <span style ="font-family: Courier New">`FoodItem`</span> class is a subclass of <span style ="font-family: Courier New">`VocabularyItem`</span> with a constant instance variable for the ID of its image, as objects of the <span style ="font-family: Courier New">`FoodItem`</span> class are modelled as having an image.

 ### The <span style ="font-family: Courier New">`Collections`</span> class
-The <span style ="font-family: Courier New">`Collections`</span> class is responsible for managing collections, containing class variables for the available food items, the available food cards, the food items that have been correctly tapped, a map of food items that are set for display to the food cards upon which they are set to be displayed, and more.
+The <span style ="font-family: Courier New">`Collections`</span> class is responsible for managing collections, containing class variables for the available food items, the available food cards, the food items that have been correctly tapped, an audio queue which is used to store audio IDs and allow for the management of audio files in a 'first-in, first-out' (FIFO) manner so that they are played in a sequential order (rather than concurrently), and more.

 ### The <span style ="font-family: Courier New">`LevelProperties`</span> class
 The <span style ="font-family: Courier New">`LevelProperties`</span> class is responsible for managing the properties of levels, such as the current level, the number of cards to display, and the count of successful taps.
 It contains constant class variables for the last level of the game, the required number of successful taps per level, and the number of cards to display for each of the levels.